Alex-Costea/Promo/README.md

 Promo, as the name suggests, is built around procedural programming and recursion.
 In fact, it's the only way to loop code.

+Note that the list of numbers is *global*, and there are no local variables.
+All methods are equivalent to `void method(void)`.

 ## Dynamic calls

-There is support for calling the nth function, where n is the value of the current cell.
+There is support for calling the nth methof, where n is the value of the current cell.

 ## If and For loop-like functionality

-Using functions, implementing "if x is not 0, then:" is easy.
+Using methods, implementing "if x is not 0, then:" is easy.
 And using the mace pattern, you can implement functionality similar to for loops.

 ## Unboundedness